ChrisWhealy/parse-sap-atom-feed/docs/decimals.md

 However, if the fraction contains trailing zeroes, these will first be trimmed before deciding whether to panic.

-E.G. With `scale = 5`, attempting to deserialize `123.4567800` will succeed because trimming the trailing zeroes does not lead to data loss, but attempting to deserialize `123.456789` will cause a panic.
+E.G. With `scale = 5`, attempting to deserialize `123.4567800` will succeed because after the trailing zeroes have been trimmed, conversion to decimal does not result in ant data loss.
+However, attempting to deserialize `123.456789` will cause a panic because 6 decimal places have been supplied.